We Analyzed the Future Direction of Biofrontera Inc. (BFRI), Here is What We Found

 Sponsored

+The average price from analysts is $15.50, which is $12.55 above the current price.
 BFRI currently public float of 3.60M and currently shorts hold a 24.33% ratio of that float.
-Today, the average trading volume of BFRI was 6.73M shares.
+Today, the average trading volume of BFRI was 6.15M shares.

 BFRI’s Market Performance